 Section 5.
 Quorum.
 The presence of 30 Voting Members of the College shall constitute a quorum for the transaction of business at the Annual Meeting.

 Section 1.
 Definition.
 Standing Committees shall be defined as committees with elected members and shall serve in an advisory capacity.
 Recommendations or decisions of Standing Committees shall be presented to Council for approval.

 Section 2.
 Eligibility.
 Only Voting Members of the College shall be eligible to be elected to serve on Standing Committees.

 Section 4.
 Nominating Committee.
 The Nominating Committee shall consist of a Chair and at least two elected members who hold no other elected office.
 The Chair shall be a member of the Council appointed by the President.
-At least two members shall be elected each year for a one-year term.
+At least two members shall be elected each year for a two-year term.
 Members shall be eligible for reelection after the lapse of one year.
-The Nominating Committee shall propose to Council the names of all candidates for elected office and Standing Committees and recommend at least two nominations for each elected office or committee to be filled.
+The Nominating Committee shall identify future leaders of the College and propose to Council the names of all candidates for elected office and Standing Committees and recommend at least two nominations for each elected office or committee to be filled.

 Section 5.
 Education Committee.
 The Education Committee shall consist of at least six elected members who hold no other elected position and serve for a term of three years, with at least two members being elected annually.
 The Chair shall be a member of the Council appointed by the President.
 The Education Committee shall be responsible for the planning, organization, and presentation of educational offerings.

 Section 6.
 Finance Committee.
 The Finance Committee shall consist of the Treasurer as Chair, the President, the President-Elect, and at least three Voting Members who serve for terms of three years, with at least one member being elected annually.
 The Finance Committee shall review the financial status of the College and make recommendations to Council for carrying out the fiscal programs of the College, including the dues and fees schedule.